TexNAK/NAK-TFL-SmartMeterClassification/src/30_methods.md

 ## Analysis

 This section contains four different distinct power signatures which have been captured.
 Note that some of the verification signatures do contain a few invalid samples which passed the syntax and plausability analysis.
 As the interface was in operation for a prolonged time period, more and more invalid samples accumulated.
 It is unclear how exactly this happened but a memory leak in the MCU or a deteriorating physical connection / increasing misalignment of the interface are strong suspects.

+The figures referenced in the following sections show the time on the x-axis and power consumption in Amps on the y-axis.
+In some diagrams there is all three phases while others only contain individual ones if the others are not relevant.